 Neurosurgery for metastatic lung cancer

-If you have primary or metastatic brain or spinal cord cancer, it’s important to be seen by an integrated team of physicians with expertise in performing cancer-related surgical procedures on the nervous system and its supporting structures, including the brain, spinal cord, nerves and spinal column.
+If you have primary or metastatic brain or spinal cord cancer, it’s important to be seen by a multidisciplinary team of physicians with expertise in performing cancer-related surgical procedures on the nervous system and its supporting structures, including the brain, spinal cord, nerves and spinal column.

 Brain surgery and spinal surgery typically focuses on removing the tumor in its entirety.
 In the past, the surgeon would make large incisions to remove the tumor.
 Today, we’re often able to use more minimally invasive surgical techniques.